Tom Jolliffe celebrates some of the most popular B-movie queens of the video era onward…

 Quigley’s most iconic role was in Return of The Living Dead.
 She also appeared in such classics as Silent Night Deadly Night, Night of The Demons, and Hollywood Chainsaw Hookers.
 Always an engaging (sometimes live-wire) presence, Quigley’s career has endured and she still remains a popular genre presence in these films.

-Who is your favourite B movie Queen?
-Let us know your thoughts in the comments below or on our Twitter page @flickeringmyth…
+Who is your favourite B Movie Queen?
+Let us know your thoughts on our social channels @flickeringmyth…